Abhi16082001/Hotel-Management-System/README.md

 - **Room Booking** – Book available rooms directly from the application.
 - **View Booked Rooms** – See your current and past bookings.
 - **Dashboard** – Overview of activities for users
-- **GridView Integration** – Displays a list of all registered users and booked rooms in tabular form.
+- **GridView Integration** – Displays a list of all registered users and booked rooms in tabular form with Paging.

 ---